passivsystems/protean/README.md

       :cors true ; for any request  - adds "Access-Control-Allow-Origin" "*" to response header for Cross-Origin Resource Sharing.
                  ; for HTTP OPTIONS requests - responds to requests accurately saying what methods exists for Cross-Origin Resource Sharing.
-      :validate? true ; Protean will validate using the :validate-rule when true ; Changing the validation rule allows you to write one function to return validation responses as you desire.
+      :validate? true ; Protean will validate using the :validate-rule when true ; Change the validation rule to provide a reusable validation strategy across your API.
       ; This function could be shared between multiple sims (local clj or clojars) ; Below shows how Protean's default implementation would look.
       :validate-rule (fn [request rule] ; This anonymous function takes two args